 If you have ever had a child in kindergarten, then you may have heard of a little project known as Star of the Week Poster or Student of the Week Poster or even Star Student Poster.
 It might even be called All About Me.
 Well, whatever you call it, it’s a big job and a lot of fun.
-Here is a great idea for a Star of the Week Poster featuring Darth Vader.
+I’ve actually put together several star student, star of the week, or student of the week posters through the years.
+If you want to check out my other star student poster ideas, you can see my daughter’s Frozen poster and my son’s super hero poster here.
+Here is a great idea for my latest star student poster featuring Star Wars character, Darth Vader.

 This post contains affiliate links.
 If you purchase a product, I may make a small commission at no additional cost to you.
 Thank you for supporting Mom Can Do Anything.

 I have completed three Star Student Posters and this one is surely my last.
-I did one for my daughter when she was in kindergarten and another for my son when he was in TK, transitional kindergarten.
+When my daughter was in kindergarten I did one and another for my son when he was in TK, transitional kindergarten.
 I was hoping to add a picture or two and reuse the TK Star of the Week Poster in kindergarten, but no luck.
 My son’s interests have changed and he no longer wanted to be featured on his poster as Captain America.
 Now he is all grown up and prefers to think of himself as Darth Vader.
 So, a new poster is what he needed.
 Here is how we did it again.

-HOW TO PUT TOGETHER A STAR OF THE WEEK POSTER
+HOW TO PUT TOGETHER A STAR STUDENT POSTER

 By my third poster, I have it down to a formula.
 It really wasn’t that difficult to put this poster together with my formula.